 To inquire about sponsorships or to become a Community Partner, please call Jean McWeeney at 318.255.9175.

-Thank you for your continued support as we close out our seventh successful year!
+Thank you for your continued support as we start our eighth year!

 We are always on the hunt for new vendors, so if you are interested, the application and rules can be found on the Vendors page of this site.
 Specific questions can be directed by email to firstname.lastname@example.org or by contacting Jean McWeeney at 318-255-9175.

 North Louisiana Farm Fresh, the umbrella organization over the farmers market, is seeking volunteers for the 2015 season.
 If you would like to help see our market thrive and grow, if you are a not-for-profit organization that would like to schedule a fundraiser, or if you would just like some more information, contact Jean McWeeney at 318-255-9175 or by email at email@example.com if you're interested.

 Market hours are from 8:00 a.m. to noon on Saturdays in the public parking lot at the corners of Monroe and Louisiana Avenues (see map below).
 For a weekly list of what our vendors will have to offer, sign up for our mailing list and see This Week at the Market (right).
 The Ruston Farmers Market accepts SNAP/EBT cards for eligible products sold by our vendors.
 For more information and to get SNAP tokens, come to the Welcome tent.

 Our desire is to always provide high quality, fresh, locally grown produce; plants; flowers; and value-added goods to Ruston and the North Louisiana region.
 Sign up for our newsletter (at the top of this page), or follow us on Facebook (www.facebook.com/RustonFarmersMarket), Twitter, or keep in touch by email: email@example.com.

 North Louisiana Farm Fresh

 North Louisiana Farm Fresh (NLFF) is the 501(c)3 non-profit umbrella for the Ruston Farmers Market.
 All donations to NLFF and the market are tax deductible.
 For more information, visit our NLFF page, read about what we do, and help us make North Louisiana a great place to live and shop.

 Why Buy Local?